tuchedsf/appBase/README.md

 yarn eslint --init

 ?
 How would you like to use ESLint?
 To check syntax, find problems, and enforce code style ?
 What type of modules does your project use?
-None of these ?
+JavaScript modules (import/export) ?
 Which framework does your project use?
 None of these ?
 Where does your code run?
 Node
 ?
 How would you like to define a style for your project?
 Use a popular style guide